Vpekdas/so_long/README.md

 ### Current Status

 The project is currently complete and not in active development.
 However, maintenance and updates will be done as needed.

-### Future Plans

-Plans for future development include adding more functions, improving performance, and expanding the documentation.

 ### Known Issues